Overview of Glaucoma

 Aqueous Humor Production and Flow

 Most of the aqueous humor, produced by the ciliary body, exits the eye at the angle formed by the junction of the iris and cornea.
-It exits primarily via the trabecular meshwork and the Schlemm canal (pink arrows).
+It exits primarily via the trabecular meshwork and Schlemm canal (pink arrows).
 A smaller amount drains through the ciliary body face entering the uveoscleral pathway (black arrows).
 In early adulthood, the ratio of drainage is approximately equal in both pathways.
 With aging, drainage occurs predominantly through the trabecular meshwork and Schlemm canal.

 Pathophysiology of Glaucoma

 IOP is determined by the balance of aqueous secretion and drainage.
 Elevated IOP is caused by inhibited or obstructed outflow, not oversecretion; a combination of factors in the trabecular meshwork (eg, dysregulation of extracellular matrix, cytoskeletal abnormalities) appear to be involved.
 In open-angle glaucoma, IOP is elevated because outflow is inadequate despite an angle that appears macroscopically unobstructed.
-In angle-closure glaucoma, IOP is elevated when a physical distortion of the peripheral iris mechanically blocks outflow.
+In angle-closure glaucoma, IOP is elevated when the peripheral iris mechanically blocks outflow.

 Symptoms and Signs of Glaucoma